scottchiefbaker/perl-Date-Parse-Modern/README.md

 # DESCRIPTION

-`Date::Parse::Modern` provides a single function `strtotime()` which takes a textual datetime string and returns a unixtime.
-Initial tests shows that `Date::Parse::Modern` is about 40% faster than `Date::Parse`.
+`Date::Parse::Modern` provides a single function `strtotime()` which takes a datetime string and returns a unixtime.
 Care was given to support the most modern style strings that you would commonly find in log files or on the internet.

 # USAGE